 Click the Apex button in the toolbar to switch to the anonymous apex window.
 From here you can enter your apex, hit `Execute` and see the debug output in the bottom right area.
 If there's an error in your apex it'll be highlighted.
 The different log level options in the middle can be used to control the amount of debug logging generated.

 You can use the Save/Open File menu options to Save and Load your anonymous apex script.

 The Preferences window can be opened by selecting Preferences from the SoqlXplorer menu.

 If "Check for updates" is enabled, SoqlX will check to see if there's an update available when you launch it.
 It does this check at most once a day.
 If there is an update available it'll show you the details and offer to install it.

 The Edit Text Font/Size preference adjusts the font used in the Query text area, the Apex text area and the Apex log.

-New in v3.1 is the ability to launch SoqlX with an existing SessionID from the command line or other applications.
+As of v3.1 it has the ability to launch SoqlX with an existing SessionID from the command line or other applications.
 This is aimed at developers who want to integrate SoqlX more closely with their tools.
 For example integrating it with Salesforce-DX (See this issue for details).

 The custom URL schema is `soqlx` and it expected to receive a server name and session Id.